Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 The Exceptional Family Member Program (EFMP) identifies family members with special needs or educational needs, and ensures that these needs are being met.
 It also ensures you will not be assigned where these needs cannot be met.
 If you have an exceptional family member, contact the EFMP office to ensure needed services are available.
 If you are currently enrolled in a special needs program, work closely with the current base.
 Services are limited here.

-Although the Geilenkirchen clinic does not offer in-house optometry services, an optometrist from Spangdahlem Air Base visits the clinic on a quarterly basis to see active duty members.
+Although the Geilenkirchen clinic does not offer in-house optometry services, an optometrist from Spangdahlem Air Base visits the clinic semi annually to see active duty members.
 Dependents will utilize off-base optometry services.
 Tricare reimburses dependents for their annual eye exam appointment.
 For more questions about Tricare, Geilenkirchen Air Base patients can call +011-49-2451-99-3400.

 Dental services are provided at the US Dental Clinic.
 Service members and dependents are entitled to one dental cleaning per year at the clinic.
 There is no sedation dentistry available at Geilenkirchen Air Base for children, so if your child has dental anxiety or other special needs they will be seen on the economy or referred to another military treatment facility.